conan-io/docs/reference/commands/list.rst

       -c, --cache           Search in the local cache

-The ``conan list`` command is an wide-area command, and it can list recipes and packages from the local cache or from any specified remotes.
+The ``conan list`` command is a wide-area command, and it can list recipes and packages from the local cache or from any specified remotes.
 Depending on the patterns specified as argument and taking into account that a complete Conan reference looks like this ``name/version@use/channel#rrev:pkgid#prev``, it is possible to list: